loqoman/Vision/2020/README.md

 #### Summary

-* Library File which is entirely dedicated to running a successful PnP pipeline.
+* Library file which is entirely dedicated to running a successful PnP iteration.

 #### Technical details of `poseEstimation.py`

-Coming soon!

-### **`picamStreamer.py`**

-#### Summary

-* Runtime file which is primarily used for Debugging.
-Begins an MJPEG server which can be used to see the camera feed
+* Like `targetUtils`, `poseEstimation` is a library file that holds one function, `estimatePose()`. `estimatePose()` is an abstraction which performs setup, calculation, and cleanup for `cv2.solvePnP()`.
+It accepts a set of model points, a set of image points, and a config. `estimatePose()` also has the ability to draw pnp vectors over the frame, if `display` is set to true.

 ### **`targets.py`**